 Marcia BungeFaculty

-Dr. Bunge has served on a number of national and international committees and boards, including the board of the International Herder Society; the Task Force on Education for the Evangelical Lutheran Church in America; and the steering committees of the Childhood Studies program units of both the American Academy of Religion and the Society of Biblical Literature.
-She also served as a "core collaborator" for an international project on "European Childhoods," directed by Professor Reidar Aasgaard and hosted by the University of Oslo, Norway.
+Her work on religious understandings of children and childhood has been supported by various grants totaling nearly $700,000.
+Dr. Bunge has also served on several national and international child-focused committees and boards including the steering committees of the Childhood Studies program units of both the American Academy of Religion and the Society of Biblical Literature.
+She also served as a "core collaborator" for an interdisciplinary project on "European Childhoods," directed by Professor R. Aasgaard and hosted by the University of Oslo, Norway.

 The Bernhardson Chair was established in 1999 by the Rev. Drell Bernhardson and his wife, Adeline, friends of the College who sent all four of their children to Gustavus, to provide resources to reaffirm the College’s Lutheran tradition.